Why the Decision Theoretic Perspective Misrepresents Frequentist Inference: 'Nuts and Bolts' vs. Learning from Data: Revisiting loss and risk functions

-\textsf{(i) that, except in such fields as control theory and acceptance sampling, a major contribution of statistical technique is in presenting the evidence in incisive form for discussion, rather than in providing mechanical presentation for the final decision.
-This is especially the case when a single major decision is involved.}
+\textsf{\textquotedblleft The reasons that the detailed techniques [decision-theoretic] seem of fairly limited applicability, even when a fairly clear cut decision element is involved, may be (i) that, except in such fields as control theory and acceptance sampling, a major contribution of statistical technique is in presenting the evidence in incisive form for discussion, rather than in providing mechanical presentation for the final decision.
+This is especially the case when a single major decision is involved. (ii) The central difficulty may be in formulating the elements required for the quantitative analysis, rather than in combining these elements via a decision rule.\textquotedblright}